-The target IAB-donor-CU may trigger the modification of the L2 transport of the offloaded traffic in the target IAB-donor-CU's topology.
+The target IAB-donor-CU may trigger the modification of the L2 transport of the offloaded traffic in the target IAB-donor-CU's topology using the IAB TRANSPORT MIGRATION MODIFICATION REQUEST message.
+Based on this message, the source IAB-donor-CU may reconfigure the UL BH mappings on the descendant nodes, the routing entries and BH RLC channel mappings on the migrating node and the descendant nodes, and the BAP header rewriting entries on the migrating node, and acknowledges the modification via the IAB TRANSPORT MIGRATION MODIFICATION RESPONSE message.
 The target IAB-donor-CU may further provide updated TNL address information for the descendant IAB-node to the source IAB-donor-CU.

-The full or partial release (e.g. for revoking) of traffic offload pertaining to the descendant IAB-nodes and their served UEs follows the same procedure as defined for the partial migration in clause 8.17.3.1.
+The full or partial release or revoking of traffic offload pertaining to the descendant IAB-nodes and their served UEs follows the same procedure as defined for the partial migration in clause 8.17.3.1.